dannye/pokeyellow-gen-II/README.md

 Additionally, the difficulty of opponents will be increased to make playthroughs more interesting.

-Current goals for the Redux:
+Current must-have goals for the Redux:
+* Remove all trade requirements for evolution (replace with level evolutions)
+* Ensure that you can truly catch em all
+* Introduce the modern types to the game engine (dark, steel, fairy)
+* Fix known bugs in the game that significantly affect game play (psychic immune to ghost, focus energy bug)
+* Bring all evolution tree additions from gen 2 into the game (Note: this is not a guarantee to bring all gen 2 pokemon into the game)
+    - Tyrouge and Hitmontop may be potential exceptions due to the unique evolution function thats non-existent in gen 1
+    - Also, some evolution methods will have to be modified (sunstone, trade with items, kings rock)
+    - This includes some potentially weird rules for espeon and umbreon, but we can cross that bridge when we get there

+Current ideas for a fresh experience:
-* Retyping of classic pokemon (Gen 1 types only), especially those with terrible defensive typing
+* Retyping of classic pokemon, especially those with terrible defensive typing
 * Respec stats, try to create greater parity between all pokemon
     * Boost the stats of "early game" pokemon
     * Boost the stats of pokemon without evolutions